 Efforts are also needed to raise awareness and increase training.
 Policy makers and the public need to understand what they can do with the Internet and especially broadband access.
 In the case of Mexico, responses about the lack of home PCs and Internet access such as "not needed", "not interested or do not know utility" and "do not know how to use" combined accounted for 42 per cent for PC and 36 per cent for the Internet.
-Over 60 per cent of Internet users in Mexico have post-secondary education.8 The link between education and ICT usage is confirmed by other data from the region.
-In Peru, 77 per cent of those with a university education access the Internet compared to just 11 per cent of those with a primary education.9 Similarly, in Brazil, 78 per cent of those with a primary education.10 Furthermore the main reason non-users do not utilize the Internet in Brazil is "Lack of computer / Internet skills", with over half of non-users citing this factor.
+Over 60 per cent of Internet users in Mexico have post-secondary education.
+The link between education and ICT usage is confirmed by other data from the region.
+In Peru, 77 per cent of those with a university education.
+Similarly, in Brazil, 78 per cent of those with a primary education.
+Furthermore the main reason non-users do not utilize the Internet in Brazil is "Lack of computer / Internet skills", with over half of non-users citing this factor.